James Lansdowne Norton: Business

-The African Journey
+African journey

 At 54 years of age, during the winter of 1921–1922, Norton decided to visit his brother Harry in Durban (South Africa) and then ride his 633cc Big Four with sidecar on 3000-mile trip to all of South Africa's major cities.

 It was a particularly severe rain season and Norton had to cross rivers in flood and take many detours because numerous bridges had been swept away.
 The back wheel of the Big Four needed to be dug out of the mud on many occasions but the motorcycle kept on going.
 The only damage sustained was to a sidecar connection bolt.
 Norton refused to give up and take the train back.
 He arrived back in Cape Town to a hero's reception and well on time to catch the steamer home to England.

 This journey was a huge success and seen as a great reliability test trial for the Standard Big Four and De Luxe Side car.